Thinkmill/emery/docs/pages/docs/origin-story.md

 > Is there a way to “optimise” the errors returned from TS?

 The discussion that followed confirmed a desire for an approach to TypeScript development that improves DX without compromising static types.
-At [Thinkmill](https://www.thinkmill.com.au/) we collaborate on many design system component libraries—driving design system adoption within companies can be difficult, so removing any obstacle is a big win.
+At [Thinkmill](https://www.thinkmill.com.au/) we collaborate on large applications and design systems.
+We've learned that removing any obstacle to quality engineering is a big win.

 ## The problem